subratks93-afk/robotics-and-embedded-systems-projects/Advanced_Wall_Follower_Robot/README.md

 🤖 Advanced Wall Follower Robot

 An intelligent robotic system designed to navigate along walls by maintaining a constant distance using sensor-based feedback.
-The robot uses ultrasonic/IR sensors and control logic to follow walls smoothly while avoiding obstacles, making it suitable for autonomous navigation tasks.
+The robot uses IR sensors and control logic to follow walls smoothly while avoiding obstacles, making it suitable for autonomous navigation tasks.

 ⚙️ How It Works